Section

 If you want a European AI chatbot for direct bookings: Quicktext.
 Thomas wishes the integrations were better, but the chatbot earns its keep.

 If you want American AI and don’t mind US hosting: Akia.
 Marc will have opinions about your decision.
-The AI is good when it works, but users report inconsistency on nuanced questions, and there’s been no new funding since January 2023.
+The AI is good when it works, but users report inconsistency on nuanced questions, and the funding base is thin for an AI race, around $12M in total.

 If you’re an American hotel chain: Canary Technologies. $175M in funding and 20,000+ customers.
 It’s not built for the European market, but it’s dominant in its home one.